Exploring Alternative Therapies for Stroke Recovery

 3. Guided Imagery and Visualization Techniques

-Harnessing the power of imagination, guided imagery becomes a therapeutic tool.
-Visualization techniques tap into the brain’s potential, promoting healing and aiding in the recovery process.
+Using the power of imagination, guided imagery is a helpful tool.
+These visualization techniques tap into the brain’s natural abilities, encouraging improvement and helping me move forward.

 Physical Therapies